sbabic/swupdate/doc/source/handlers.rst

 and drives to unpredictable results. swupdate will install an image to the first volume that matches with the name, and this maybe is not the desired behavior.
-Updating volumes, it is guaranted that the erase counters are preserved and not lost after an update.
+Updating volumes, it is guaranteed that the erase counters are preserved and not lost after an update.
 The way for updating is identical to the "ubiupdatevol" from the mtd-utils.
 In fact, the same library from mtd-utils (libubi) is reused by swupdate.